zmknox/zmknox.github.io/contact.md

 ### Direct Message / Instant Message

-The quickest way to get my attention is to send me a dierct message somewhere.
+The quickest way to get my attention is to send me a direct message somewhere.
 That might be some [social media](https://twitter.com/zmknox), or something more secure like [<i class="fa fa-key"></i> Keybase](https://keybase.io/zmknox).
 I pretty much have all the chat apps though, so if you prefer one over another, let me know and I'll give you contact info there.